-If you establish a connection to the router using a serial interface or Ethernet, then you can use AT commands to manage SMS messages.
-The following table lists only the commands that the router supports.
-For other AT commands the router sends an OK response.
-The router sends an ERROR response for complex AT commands.
+If you establish a connection to the router using a serial interface or Ethernet (TCP), then you can use AT commands to manage SMS messages.

+Only the commands supported by the routers are listed in the following table.
+For other AT commands the OK response is always sent.
+There is no support for treatment of complex AT commands, so in such a case the router sends ERROR response.

-AT Command Description AT+CGMI Returns the specific identity of the manufacturer.
-AT+CGMM Returns the specific model identity of the manufacturer.
-AT+CGMR Returns the specific model revision identity of the manufacturer.
-AT+CGPADDR Displays the IP address of the usb0 interface.
-AT+CGSN Returns the product serial number.
-AT+CIMI Returns the International Mobile Subscriber Identity number (IMSI).
-AT+CMGD Deletes a message from the location.
+AT Command Description AT+CGMI Returns the manufacturer specific identity AT+CGMM Returns the manufacturer specific model identity AT+CGMR Returns the manufacturer specific model revision identity AT+CGPADDR Displays the IP address of the Mobile WAN interface AT+CGSN Returns the product serial number AT+CIMI Returns the International Mobile Subscriber Identity number (IMSI) AT+CMGD Deletes a message from the location AT+CMGF Sets the presentation format of short messages AT+CMGL Lists messages of a certain status from a message storage area AT+CMGR Reads a message from a message storage area AT+CMGS Sends a short message from the device to entered tel. number AT+CMGW Writes a short message to SIM storage AT+CMSS Sends a message from SIM storage location value AT+CNUM Returns the phone number, if available (stored on SIM card) AT+COPS?
+Identifies the available mobile networks

-AT Command Description AT+CMGF Sets the presentation format for short messages.
-AT+CMGL Lists messages of a certain status from a message storage area.
-AT+CMGR Reads a message from a message storage area.
-AT+CMGS Sends a short message from the device to entered tel. number.
-AT+CMGW Writes a short message to the SIM storage.
-AT+CMSS Sends a short message from the SIM storage location.
-AT+COPS?
-Identifies the mobile networks available AT+CPIN Used to query and enter a PIN code.
-AT+CPMS Selects the SMS memory storage types, to be used for short message operations.
-AT+CREG Displays network registration status.
-AT+CSCA Sets the short message service center (SMSC) number AT+CSCS Selects the character set.
-AT+CSQ Returns the signal strength of the registered network.
-AT+GMI Returns the specific identity of the manufacturer.
-AT+GMM Returns the specific model identity of the manufacturer.
-AT+GMR Returns the specific model revision identity of the manufacturer.
-AT+GSN Returns the product serial number.
-ATE Determines whether or not the device echoes characters.
-ATI Transmits the manufacturer specific information about the device.
+AT Command Description AT+CPIN Is used to find out the SIM card state and enter a PIN code AT+CPMS Selects SMS memory storage types, to be used for short message operations AT+CREG Displays network registration status AT+CSCA Sets the short message service centre (SMSC) number AT+CSCS Selects the character set AT+CSQ Returns the signal strength of the registered network AT+GMI Returns the manufacturer specific identity AT+GMM Returns the manufacturer specific model identity AT+GMR Returns the manufacturer specific model revision identity AT+GSN Returns the product serial number ATE Determines whether or not the device echoes characters ATI Transmits the manufacturer specific information about the device

-Table 62: List of AT Commands
+Table 61: List of AT Commands

-A detailed description and examples of these AT commands can be found in the application note AT commands [9].
+A detailed description and examples of these AT commands can be found in the application note AT Commands (AT-SMS) [8].